-Many people consider white collar crime something that only happens in large companies.
-But white collar crime is far more.
-White collar crimes, also called business crimes, include fraud, healthcare fraud (stealing from hospitals, doctors and insurance companies), bribery, insider trading, embezzlement, computer crimes and forgery.
+Many people consider white-collar crime something that only happens in large companies.
+But white-collar crime is far more.
+White-collar crimes, also called business crimes, including fraud, healthcare fraud (stealing from hospitals, doctors and insurance companies), bribery, insider trading, embezzlement, computer crimes and forgery.
 Contact a Philadelphia criminal lawyer at the firm of The Zeiger Firm because we understand the many state and federal laws that apply to these cases, and we will zealously investigate and defend you against the charges.
 With aggressive investigation and lawyering, our attorneys will try to convince the authorities to drop and dismiss cases at their inception.
 When cases do go forward, our criminal defense attorneys will aggressively and zealously defend you against these charges:

 Bribery – Bribery involves wrongfully influencing public officials through payment – or promises or payment – of cash, favors, other services, or any other type of valuable offering.
 A common bribery scenario involves someone offering to pay a politician to vote for or against a law that is favorable to the briber.
 Bribes can happen at all levels of government – whether it involves a presidential candidate dropping out of a race or a regulatory official overlooking infractions.
 A bribe does not have to be accepted for you to face criminal charges, as an attempt is enough to secure a criminal conviction.
 Bribery cases involving players in the judicial system – such as attorneys, jurors, witnesses, or judges – are viewed as particularly egregious.